40oleg/NeuroChain/README.md

 net.Train(count_of_repetitions, starting_learing_rate, ending_learning_rate);
 // count_of_repetitions - value which have to be more then train-sample 3-5 times

-net.Test(repetitions); // evaluation method which prints quality of learning, before using this method you have to set test sample with method .SetTestSample(test_sample)
+net.Test(repetitions); // evaluation method which prints quality of learning
+// before using this method you have to set test sample with method .SetTestSample(test_sample)
 // repetitions - count of examples used to define quality